Skip to main content

 Not reported

 At $15.4M in 2015 revenue, Musical Instrument Museum sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Musical Instrument Museum directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Musical Instrument Museum runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue has declined meaningfully over the five-year filing window — a pattern that warrants attention to underlying funding sustainability.
 Musical Instrument Museum's 2015 revenue is materially below its earlier filings.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 Musical Instrument Museum sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $15.4M